Statistical inference for rough volatility: Central limit theorems

 The remaining paper is structured as follows: in Section~\ref{sec:2}, after introducing the model assumptions, we state the main technical result of this paper, Theorem~\ref{thm:CLT-main}, a CLT for \emph{volatility of volatility (VoV)} estimators in a rough volatility framework.
-The proof will be given in Section~\ref{sec:4} discusses how we turn Theorem~\ref{thm:CLT-main} into rate-optimal and feasible estimators of $H$.
-In addition to a usual application of the delta method, the rough volatility setting requires us overcome two distinct challenges: \begin{itemize} \item eliminating a nonnegligible asymptotic bias term for which we do not have a sufficiently fast estimator; \item constructing an optimal sequence $k_n$ for spot volatility estimation that depends on the unknown parameter $H$ without losing a marginal bit of convergence rate. \end{itemize} Our final estimator $H_n$ for $H$ is given in Equation~\eqref{eq:finalest}.
+Section~\ref{sec:4} discusses how we turn Theorem~\ref{thm:CLT-main} into rate-optimal and feasible estimators of $H$.
+In addition to a usual application of the delta method, the rough volatility setting requires us overcome two distinct challenges: \begin{itemize} \item eliminating a nonnegligible asymptotic bias term for which we do not have a sufficiently fast estimator; \item constructing an optimal sequence $k_n$ for spot variance estimation that depends on the unknown parameter $H$ without losing a marginal bit of convergence rate. \end{itemize} Our final estimator $H_n$ for $H$ is given in Equation~\eqref{eq:finalest}.
 As Theorems~\ref{thm:est} and \ref{thm:final} show, $H_n$ is a feasible and rate-optimal estimator of $H$ if $H\in(0,\frac12)$ and is equal to $\frac12$ with high probability if volatility is a continuous It\^o semimartingale.
 In Section~\ref{sec:sim}, we report the results of a short simulation study.
 Section~\ref{sec:3} contains the main steps of the proof of Theorem~\ref{thm:CLT-main}, with certain technical details postponed to Appendices~\ref{sec:approx2}--\ref{sec:details}.

 In what follows, we write $A\lec B$ if there is a constant $C\in(0,\infty)$ that does not depend on any important parameter such that $A\leq CB$.
 Furthermore, if $A_n(t)$ and $B_n(t)$ are stochastic processes, we write $A_n\approx B_n$ if $\E[\sup_{t\in[0,T]} \lvert A_n(t)-B_n(t)\rvert] \to 0$ as $n\to\infty$.
 For two sequences $a_{n}$ and $b_{n}$ we write $a_{n}\sim b_{n}$ if $a_{n}/b_{n}\to 1$ as $n\to\infty$.
 If $x\in\R^n$, we denote its Euclidean norm by $\lvert x\rvert$.
 For any $\al\in \R$, we write $x_+^\al=x^\al$ if $x>0$ and $x_+^\al =0$ otherwise.
 We also use the notation $\N=\{1,2,\dots\}$ and $\N_0=\{0,1,2,\dots\}$.